Tens of millions of Americans seek online relationship sites each year, hoping to find a companion or perhaps a soulmate.

 Such scams are increasing rapidly.
 In 2009, the Federal trade commission recorded 743 incidences of scammers impersonating a loved one or friend in need of cash.
 As a matter of fact in 2010, the FTC has recorded more than 40,000 and it is estimated that many more go unreported.

 People who thought that they were immune, from scams like the one mention in the previous paragraph, were scammed out of their hard-earned money.
-However, again, they bought a call from a person claiming to be their grandson that threw them into panic mode.
+However, again, they received a call from a person claiming to be their grandson that threw them into panic mode.

 He told them he had been in a vehicle accident while at a bachelor birthday party in Mexico and needed $1,800 to get out of prison.
 The following day, he called frantic that he needed $2,400 to get a brand new authorization.